Code-Institute-Submissions/project1-codeinstitute/README.md

 Tour date page with button to third party site for tickets

 <h3>Structure Plane</h3> <h4>How is the information structured and how is it logically grouped?</h4>
-Interaction Design - I use a traditional navigation system with a navigation bar across the top as well as the band logo functioning as a link to homepage.
+Interaction Design - I use a traditional navigation system with a navigation bar across the top as well as a band logo functioning as a link to homepage.

 Information Architecture - I am to keep things clear and easy for users by having seperate pages for bookings, tour dates, photos and news with identical nav and footer layouts on all pages.
 The main section of the page will change but I aim to stick to the yellow, red and grey color schemes.

-*******refers to organizing the information in a way that users can best understand it.
-The aim is to use a similar structure on each page so the user experience will be consistent.********

 <h3>Skeleton Plane</h3> <h4>How will our information be represented and how will the user navigate to the information and the features?</h4>
 [delete]Information Design refers to presenting the information in the way that the user can best understand it.